uber/cadence/docs/06_goclient/13_workflow_testing.md

 > will execute the actual activity code including any calls to outside services.

 After executing the workflow in the above example, we assert that the workflow ran through completion via the call to `s.env.IsWorkflowComplete()`.
-We also asser that no errors were returned by asserting on the return value of `s.env.GetWorkflowError()`.
+We also assert that no errors were returned by asserting on the return value of `s.env.GetWorkflowError()`.
 If our workflow returned a value, we could have retrieved that value via a call to `s.env.GetWorkflowResult(&value)` and had additional asserts on that value.

 ## Activity mocking and overriding

 When running unit tests on workflows, we want to test the workflow logic in isolation.
-Additionially, we want to inject activity errors during our test runs.
+Additionally, we want to inject activity errors during our test runs.
 The test framework provides two mechanisms that support these scenarios: activity mocking and activity overriding.
 Both of these mechanisms allow you to change the behavior of activities invoked by your workflow without the need to modify the actual